Career Timeline of Bill Gates: Major Achievements and Milestones

 2024 Topps Heritage News Flashbacks #NF-1 Altair 8800 Official MLB Baseball Trading Card

-In November 1975, Bill Gates took a leave of absence from Harvard to work with Paul Allen at MITS in Albuquerque.
+In November 1975, Bill Gates took a leave of absence from Harvard to work with Paul Allen at MITS, where they developed Altair BASIC.

-In 1975, Bill Gates co-founded the Microsoft software company with his childhood friend Paul Allen, marking the beginning of his career in the microcomputer revolution.
+In 1975, Bill Gates co-founded the software company Microsoft with his childhood friend Paul Allen, marking a pivotal moment in the microcomputer revolution.

 In 1975, Bill Gates had primary responsibility for Microsoft's product strategy from the company's founding.